GarenSidonius/ASU-Dissertation-Template/README.md

 ## Pandoc

-I have adapted some code from the default `pandoc` latex template.
+I have adapted some code from the default Pandoc latex template.
-`pandoc` is a great utility, and you can learn about it [here](http://johnmacfarlane.net/pandoc/).
+Pandoc is a great utility, and you can learn about it [here](http://johnmacfarlane.net/pandoc/).

 ## Contact

 Feel free to contact me with questions or suggestions: Robert Kutter (robert@kutterconsulting.com)

-Find out more about me and my work here: http://kutterconsulting.com
+Find out more about me and my work here: <http://kutterconsulting.com>

 Copyright 2015 Robert W. Kutter